lightward/mechanic-tasks/docs/schedule-customer-auto-tagging-after-a-purchase/README.md

 # Schedule customer auto-tagging after a purchase

-Tags: Schedule, Auto-Tag, Customers, Orders
+Tags: Auto-Tag, Customers, Orders, Schedule

 Selling scheduled events?
 Using this task, you can automatically tag customers after the event has been completed.
 Simply tag a product with "autotag Authorized May 15", for example, and Mechanic will tag purchasers of that product with "Authorized", on May 15th.